Michael Galinsky

 Michael Galinsky (born 1969) is an American filmmaker, cinematographer, photographer, and musician who has produced and directed a number of documentaries, several of them in collaboration with his now-wife, Suki Hawley.
 With their partner David Beilinson, they run a production and distribution company called Rumur.

 Early life and education

 Galinsky is a native of Chapel Hill, North Carolina, where he was born in 1969.
 In his youth he enjoyed basketball, biking, reading, and eventually found interest in photography.
 His twin brother is the noted social psychologist, Adam Galinsky.

 He attended New York University, from which he graduated Phi Beta Kappa in religious studies.
-“I was interested in photography,” he later told an interviewer, “but felt odd about going to art school, so I went to a college that had a lot of photography classes and took 1 a year” while pursuing religious studies major.
+“I was interested in photography,” he later told an interviewer, “but felt odd about going to art school, so I went to a college that had a lot of photography classes and took 1 a year” while pursuing a religious studies major.
 “So I basically minored in photo....I ended up auditing a film production class after college for a few weeks.
 At the time I was working as a production assistant on films”.